Borv413/New_Horizons/README.md

 This pack completely rearranges the stock system and introduced 19 more bodies to visit and explore, along with compatibility and many features to improve gameplay.

+NOTE:My changes are purely going to be dealing with Orbital Parameters and adding new and working Compatibility patches.
+I have never been able to successfully make a planet

 Instructions
 ------------